Find Affordable College Courses

 Philadelphia, PA

-With a ranking of #9, Drexel University did quite well on this year’s best schools for materials engineering students working on their master’s degree.
-Located in the large city of Philadelphia, Drexel is a private not-for-profit college with a very large student population.
+Drexel University did quite well in this year’s ranking of the best places for materials engineering students to get a master’s degree.
+It came in at #9 on the list.
+Located in the large city of Philadelphia, Drexel is a private not-for-profit college with a fairly large student population.

 #10